 Having real-time data available at all times for each and every vehicle in your fleet can enable you to more efficiently manage vehicle usage.
 For example, when you encounter a last-minute job or change of address, real-time GPS tracking can help you to utilise vehicles nearby the target location in the most efficient way possible without deploying new vehicles.
 This can reduce expenditure on fuel, labour costs, and administration time.

 Trakm8 is a leading provider of fleet tracking and fleet telematics technology, helping you to monitor your vehicles in real time from anywhere and improve operational efficiency across the board.
+Read more in our Guide to Fleet Tracking.

 Beyond fleet tracking systems, we provide other innovative technology for fleet management, electronic proof of delivery, fleet optimisation, and more.
 Our range of advanced logistics solutions, helps you simplify your fleet management, cut costs, and improve business outcomes.